rossjillian/afg/docs/design.md

     return 0;
 ```
-They create a concrete instance of their game struct to create a TPGame.
+The game programmer creates a concrete instance of their game struct to create a TPGame.
 Running
 `game.play()` will run the game loop and will use the functions they implemented
 to keep track of game state, interate across player turns and stop when the game
 is over.

 The `play()` function first calls the `setup()` function defined by the game
-programmer, and then begins a loop that terminates the players' `isTerminal()`
+programmer, and then begins a loop that terminates if the `isTerminal()`
-function returns true - in otherwords whenever the game is over.
+function returns true - in other words whenever the game is over.

 Within this loop, we prompt players to choose a move.
 We keep track of the time
 allotted for both players and end the game if a player runs out of time.
 We keep